bashup/doco/Compose.md

 #### Single-Service Subcommands

 Commands that take exactly *one* service (exec, run, and port) are modified to optionally accept a service or group alias specified before the command.
-When there are no services in the service set, they take an explicit service positionally, just like with docker-compose.
-Otherwise, the positional service argument is assumed to be missing, and the current service set is used as the target.
-(Which requires that the service set contain exactly one service: no more, no less.)
+When no services are specified and no matching default group is defined, they take an explicit service positionally, just like with docker-compose.
+The positional argument is then checked to make sure it's an actual service.

+But if a service is specified or a matching default group is found, the positional service argument is assumed to be missing, and the matching target is used.
+(The target must consist of exactly **one** service, however, or an error occurs.
+Looping over multiple services or skipping execution altogether requires explicit use of the `foreach` command.)

 Inserting the service argument at the appropriate place requires parsing the command's options, specifically those that take an argument.